Novacat1973/AquaBot_ATO/README.md

 ### Water Level Sensors

-Two stainless steel probes are used as water level sensors, divided into two separate systems:
+Stainless steel probes are used as water level sensors, divided into two separate systems:

 1. **Main Control:** The first sensor is directly connected to the Arduino and measures the water level hourly.
 A 10k resistor ensures that the Arduino reads the sensor value through an analog input.
 The sensor checks for a stable high or low value over a period of 5 seconds to determine if it is in contact with water.

 2. **Emergency Shutdown:** The second sensor is decoupled from the Arduino and serves as a safety mechanism.
-If the water level falls below a critical point, a MOSFET (IRLZ44N) is activated to turn on the pump and refill the water.
+If the water level reaches above a critical point, a MOSFET (IRLZ44N) shuts down the pump to prevent overflow.

 ## Safety Mechanisms